OjasMore25/AI-Chatbot-Personal-Career-Assistant/README.md

 ---

-## 💡 Future Improvements
+## 💡

-- Add support for more document types (e.g. resume, blog posts)
+- Added support for more document types (e.g. resume, blog posts)
-- Integrate with Hugging Face Spaces for easy deployment
+- Integrated with Hugging Face Spaces for easy deployment
 - Auto-email session summary to user

 ---